vtex-apps/return-app/docs/README.md

         - If you have the terms on conditions page on `http://example.com/terms-and-conditions` it's enough for you to type just `/terms-and-conditions`
     - `Excluded categories:` Products that are in those categories will not be eligible for return
     - `Payment methods:` Display or hide payment methods. *You should have at least one option selected.*
+    - `Custom return options (OPTIONAL):` This table allows to create custom reasons as return options, with the addition to have custom max allowed dates for each one. *If none added, the default reasons will be used*

 ## Short description
 The return application serves the necessary functionalities for requesting returns from customers, and their processing by the administrators of the online store.